 - Buy and nurture indoor house plants that effectively remove bacteria and other pollutants from the air.
 These include Boston Fern, Peace Lily, Spider Plants, and many others.

 - Purchase eco-friendly carpeting to further keep your home pollutant-free.
-Carpet made from natural, renewable fibers tend to be the most environmentally friendly and include sisal, seagrass, coir, organic cotton, jute, organic wool, and bamboo.
+Carpet made from natural, renewable fibers tends to be the most environmentally friendly and include sisal, seagrass, coir, organic cotton, jute, organic wool, and bamboo.

 - Switch to green cleaning products